binpash/pash/remote/README.md

 Note that the defaults make it such that the controller and remote worker are the same machine.
 Leverage this when prototyping.

+### Limitations

-Currently, the controller only allows one command to run at a time for _any_ host.
-Furthermore, it only protects this invariant using local state, so restarting the server will make it forget that a worker is already running.
-For redundancy, the worker should also try to prevent any unwanted concurrent executions.
-This situation should improve with the addition of shared state.
+The controller only allows one command to run at a time for _any_ host.
+Furthermore, it only protects this invariant using local state, so restarting the server will make it forget A) that a worker is already running, and B) anything it know about a command running on the worker.

+For the time being you should not rely on the controller to protect invariants related to a worker's script.
+The worker take measures to prevent unwanted executions.

+This situation will improve with the addition of shared state, a migration to AWS SSM, etc.

 ### API